knative/eventing/docs/registry/README.md

 Upon arrival of a non-registered EventType to a Broker ingress, and in case the Broker ingress policy allows auto-registration of EventTypes, the Broker will create the EventType.
+Note that the creation of the EventType is done asynchronously, i.e., the Cloud Event is accepted and sent to the appropriate Trigger(s) in parallel of the EventType creation.
+If the creation fails, on a subsequent arrival there will be a new creation attempt.

 Example: